-The next testing date for Reserve Deputy will be November 19, 2016 to be held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
+The next testing date for Reserve Deputy will be on Saturday November 17, 2018 held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
 Reserves testing starts at 0530, please show up by 0500 in appropriate Physical Training clothes.
 Testing will consist of the Written, Physical Agility, and the Oral Board, Plan to be here all day.

 Chaplains and PSRs

 The next Interviewing date for Professional Services Responder (PSR) and Chaplain will beheld at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782 on Saturday November 17, 2018.
 The Pre-screen interview will start at 8:30 AM, please arrive early for instructions Dress is Business Casual.

 The process for becoming a sworn Sheriff's Reserve Deputy is very similar to the process for becoming a full-time Sheriff's Deputy.
 There are physical, medical and psychological requirements, an extensive background investigation, specialized training and written exams.